2026 Higher Learning Commission Campus Visit

 Team members will hold virtual meetings with key individuals and groups from across the campus and will have open meetings that are less structured.
 These meetings are designed to allow the team to ask questions that they may still have after reviewing our Assurance Argument and better help them in making a determination about the College’s accreditation status.

-The HLC review team will write a report that addresses the five criteria for accreditation and send a draft to the campus a few weeks after the visit.
+The HLC review team will write a report that addresses the four criteria for accreditation and send a draft to the campus a few weeks after the visit.
 The team will note the components that have and have not been met and any qualifications or concerns.
 After receiving the draft, the President will have a chance to correct factual errors, and the final report will be submitted to the HLC no more than nine weeks after the visit.

-The team may determine that all criteria have been met with no recommended follow-up activities before the next scheduled visit in 2027.
+The team may determine that all criteria have been met with no recommended follow-up activities before the next scheduled visit.
 If there are criteria in which the institution has not fully met, there is a range of possible actions, including required progress reports on how the institution is dealing with particular issues and monitoring reports that include additional visits by more review teams.
 HLC staff estimate that 85% of institutions will have some kind of activity required.

 RCTC must review the report, both for the validation of the things that we are doing well and for advice about ways in which we can improve what we are doing.
 Particular issues may be referred to committees and/or departments for examination and action.